-Contact us to get Daniel Kahneman's fees and availabilty for you next event
+Contact us to get Daniel Kahneman's fees and availability for your next event

 One of our consultants will get back to you soon